artificial-intelligence-class/spherov2.py/README.md

 - [ ] Sphero Mini
 - [ ] Sphero RVR

-The logic is written based on reverse-engineering the official [Sphero Edu for Android](https://play.google.com/store/apps/details?id=com.sphero.sprk), with the help from available documentations and existing libraries such as [igbopie/spherov2.js](https://github.com/igbopie/spherov2.js) and [EnotYoyo/pysphero](https://github.com/EnotYoyo/pysphero).
+The logic is written based on reverse-engineering the official [Sphero Edu for Android](https://play.google.com/store/apps/details?id=com.sphero.sprk), with the help from available documentation and other unofficial community-based Sphero libraries like [igbopie/spherov2.js](https://github.com/igbopie/spherov2.js) and [EnotYoyo/pysphero](https://github.com/EnotYoyo/pysphero).

-This project uses the [hbldh/bleak](https://github.com/hbldh/bleak) Bluetooth Low Energy library, which supports all platforms, with some restrictions explained below.
+This project uses the [hbldh/bleak](https://github.com/hbldh/bleak) Bluetooth Low Energy library, which works on most platforms, with some restrictions on MacOS that are explained below.

 ## Usage